Graham Reid | | 1 min read

-He recorded The Bells in Germany (he didn't want to go) and although he hailed it, the public and his record company were indifferent.
+He recorded The Bells in Germany (he didn't want to go there apparently) and although he hailed it, the public and his record company were indifferent.
 The album stalled well below the top 100 and to be fair it is very patchy.

 But the title track (which was inspired by an Edgar Allen Poe poem and features jazz trumpeter Don Cherry) is among one of his best -- and then there is Families which seemed to go largely unnoticed at the time.

 Reed aches with pain and regret and the final lines to the dirge-like and funereal pace seem to sum it up: "Families that live out in the suburbs often make each other cry".

 One of Reed's finest, most personally revealing, songs.